 The Visit Of Unknown Saint To The Court Of Lord Rama

-According to a legend found in the Padma Purana, one day while Lord Rama was at his court, an elderly saint came in and asked to speak with him privately about something.
-Rama agreed and led the saint to a private room.
+According to a legend found in The Padma Purana, one day while Lord Rama was at his court, an elderly saint came in, and he asked Lord Rama to speak privately about something important.
+Lord Rama agreed, and led the saint to a private room.

-Lakshmana was there, standing at the door.
-Rama instructed his brother not to allow anyone into the room while he was with the saint.
-He also stated that anyone who would try to enter the room or attempt to disrupt their private conversation would be executed with death penalty.
+Lakshmana was there, standing before the door.
+Lord Rama instructed his brother not to allow anyone into the room while he was with the saint.
+He also stated that anyone who would try to enter the room or attempt to disrupt their private discussion will be rewarded with death penalty.

 The Lakshmana’s Duty Of Guarding The Room

-If you read the Ramayana, then you would know that Lakshmana was a man of his word, just like his brother, Lord Rama.
-Listening to his elder brother’s command, he quickly let them go inside the room and began guarding himself outside.
+If you read the epic Ramayana, then you would know that Lakshmana was a man of his word, just like his brother – Lord Rama.
+Listening to the command of his elder brother, he quickly let them go inside the room and began guarding himself outside.